Ranger Esther Weeks

 Growing up I spent a lot of time playing, exploring, (and learning) in the north woods of Wisconsin.
 This sparked a life-long interest in our natural world.
 Now I share that same excitement of discovery with others.
 Protecting public lands for all to enjoy is a unique and fabulous idea of our nation and I enjoy being a part of that.

-On the South Rim of the Black Canyon, Warner Point Trail is often the favorite.
+On the South Rim of the Black Canyon, Warner Point Trail is often the favorite trail in the park.
 This trail runs on a ridge line offering views of the San Juan Mountains and the Uncompahgre Valley.
 Along the trail you’ll see some of the oldest trees in the park.
 These pinyon and juniper trees are up to 850 years old.
 The trail ends with a spectacular view of the canyon at Warner Point, one of the deepest points of the canyon.

 If you are heading to the North Rim, hiking the North Vista Trail out to Exclamation Point will take you to a stunning view of the canyon.
 This hike travels through the pinyon and juniper forest and skirts the edge of the canyon.
 Exclamation Point itself offers a unique and breathtaking view looking down into a straight section of Black Canyon and the Gunnison River, making it also a favorite.
 It is a perfect hike to see for oneself how dramatic Black Canyon can be.